pollen-robotics/PincOpen/README.md

 ![Assembly Example](/assets/images/assembly_example.png)

 ## How to flash and test the gripper
-First of all, please install the pypot library, updated with the feetech motors:
+First of all, please install the pypot library, updated with the Feetech motors:
 https://github.com/pollen-robotics/pypot/tree/support-feetech-sts3215

 Then, please refer to the [flash&test notebook](/flash_and_tests/flash_test.ipynb)